infor-design/enterprise/components/listview/listview-api.md

 -   `showCheckboxes` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**  -   If false will not show checkboxes used with multiple selection mode only
 -   `hoverable` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**  -   If true the list element will show a hover action to indicate its actionable.
 -   `source` **([Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function) \| [String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))**  -  If source is a string then it serves as the url for an ajax call that returns the dataset.
 If its a function it is a call back for getting the data asyncronously.
--   `forceToRenderOnEmptyDs` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**  -  If true list will render as an empty list with ul tag, but not any li tags in it.
 -   `disableItemDeactivation` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**  -  If true when an item is activated the user should not be able to deactivate it by clicking on the activated item.
 They can only select another row.

 ### render